£14,610 - £16,550 Price range

 Thanks to the boxy body, the Panda 4×4 has good amounts of headroom, but leg and shoulder room aren’t that great.
 A Dacia Duster is a more spacious alternative.
 None the less, the Panda 4×4 has an elevated driving position that gives a great overview of the road ahead and thanks to short overhangs and thin pillars visibility is also good.

 Fiat Panda 4×4 boot space

 The two-wheel drive Panda is very enjoyable to drive.
 It’s not a driver’s car, but thanks to the low weight it feels lively and agile.
-The light steering may be criticised by some testers for lacking in feel, but it makes the car very easy to manoeuvre in the city.
+The light steering may be lacking in feel, but it makes the car very easy to manoeuvre in the city.

 The 4×4 version is similar, despite the added weight and ride-height.
-There is an increase in body roll when cornering, but it’s never excessive.
-The added benefit of the chunky tyres is increased comfort over low quality road surfaces.
+There is an increase in body roll when cornering, but it’s never too excessive.
+The added benefit of the chunky tyres is increased comfort over low-quality road surfaces.

 Having rugged looks and an increased ride-height doesn’t magically make the Panda 4×4 as capable off-road as a Land Rover, but it will have no problem getting you out of a muddy field or up a snowy hill thanks to a clever rear differential that increases grip.